Draft policies and procedures to get the most out of in-kind gifts

 Evaluating the impact of in-kind contributions can be tricky.
 As much as possible, track specific ways that in-kind gifts help your organization achieve specific goals.

-For example, let's say your nonprofit is a museum and your goal is to increase your revenue and up the number of annual visitors by 50,000 over the coming five years.
+Let's say your nonprofit is a museum, for example, and your goal is to increase revenue and increase the number of annual visitors by 50,000 over five years.
 If your organization is given $10,000 in in-kind ads and banners, you might attribute an increase in revenue or visitor numbers after the first year to the advertising gift.

 You might also state the impact of an in-kind contribution simply by looking at what you would have spent to pay for a similar good or service and where you'll use that money instead to further your mission.